William Hooper Councill: Life

 He was born a slave in Fayetteville, North Carolina, on July 12, 1848, to William and Mary Jane Councill.
 His father escaped to Canada in 1854 and made several unsuccessful attempts to free his family.
 The young William Hooper Councill was taken to Huntsville, Alabama by slave traders in 1857.
-He and his mother and brothers were sold as enslaved people from the auction block at Green Bottom Inn to Judge David Campbell Humphreys.
+He and his mother and brothers were sold from the auction block at Green Bottom Inn to Judge David Campbell Humphreys.
 At this auction, he saw two of his brothers sold in 1857 and never heard from them again.

 During the American Civil War, he and his remaining brothers were taken into rural areas to keep them from the Union Army, but before the end of the war, they escaped to Union lines.
 They attended, on a part-time basis, the Freedmen's Bureau school opened by northerners in Stevenson, Alabama in 1865, where Councill remained until 1867 when he began teaching.
 He was the first person to teach a school for black students outside of a city in northern Alabama – a position that drew opposition from the Ku Klux Klan.
 Councill helped start the Lincoln School, four miles west of Huntsville, in 1868.
 It had 36 students by 1870.

 During Reconstruction after the American Civil War, he served as assistant enrollment clerk in the Alabama legislature in 1872 and 1874 and was a secretary of the Colored National Civil Rights Convention in Washington, D.C. in 1873.
 He taught at Morris Brown College in Atlanta, Georgia and edited a newspaper, the Negro Watchman in 1874 in Huntsville.